| 1. INTRODUCTION:

 part of my childhood, mother-knows-best and all.

 Turns out my mother, Sadie Romaine, actually did know best.
-I just didn’t
+I just didn’t realize it until later.
+Much later.

-True, this doctor I started, uh, seeing, let’s call him Dr. X, was only a
+True, this doctor I started, uh, seeing, let’s call him Dr. X, was only a doctor by default, kicked out of med-school before he completed his training to

 become a shrink specializing in the psychobiology of dreams and dreaming.
 His